Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: Complex Multiplication

-\begin{Theorem}[{\cite[Section 3.6]{Pelzer09}}] If $\ulM$ is an $A$-motive defined over a finite extension $K/Q$ with complex multiplication, then there exist a finite separable extension $L/K$ such that $\ulM$ has good reduction at every prime of $\CO_L$. \end{Theorem}
+\begin{Theorem}[{\cite[Section 3.6]{Pelzer09}}] If $\ulM$ is an $A$-motive defined over a finite extension $K/Q$ with complex multiplication by a separable $Q$-algebra $E$, then there exists a finite separable extension $L/K$ such that $\ulM$ has good reduction at every prime of $\CO_L$. \end{Theorem}

+\begin{Remark} If $\ulM=\ulM(\ulG)$ is the $A$-motive of a Drinfeld $A$-module $\ulG$ then both theorems are well known.
+Namely, in this case there is exactly one place of $E$ above $\infty$ by \cite[Proposition~4.7.17]{Goss}.
+Then $\ulG$ can be viewed as a Drinfeld $\CO_E$-module of rank $1$.
+All these are defined over the Hilbert class field of $E$ and have everywhere good reduction by \cite{Hayes79}, see \cite[Theorems~2.6.4 and 3.4.2]{Thakur04}. \end{Remark}

 \begin{Definition} A \emph{CM-type} is a pair $(E,(d_\psi)_{\psi\in H_E})$ consisting of a finite dimensional, semi-simple, commutative $Q$-algebra $E$ and a tuple of integers $(d_\psi)_{\psi\in H_E}$ indexed by $H_E:=\Hom_Q(E,Q^\alg)$.